intrinio/ruby-sdk/docs/ForexApi.md

 opts = {
   timezone: "UTC", # String | Returns trading times in this timezone
-  start_date: "2018-01-01", # String | Return Forex Prices on or after this date
+  start_date: nil, # Date | Return Forex Prices on or after this date
-  start_time: "14:20:00", # String | Return Forex Prices at or after this time (24-hour)
+  start_time: nil, # String | Return Forex Prices at or after this time (24-hour)
-  end_date: "2019-01-01", # String | Return Forex Prices on or before this date
+  end_date: nil, # Date | Return Forex Prices on or before this date
-  end_time: "21:01:21", # String | Return Forex Prices at or before this time (24-hour)
+  end_time: nil, # String | Return Forex Prices at or before this time (24-hour)
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }